Tekki/mojo-base-tiny/README.md

-Fluent interfaces are a way to design object-oriented APIs around method chaining to create domain-specific languages, with the goal of making the readablity of the source code close to written prose.
+Fluent interfaces are a way to design object-oriented APIs around method chaining to create domain-specific languages, with the goal of making the readability of the source code close to written prose.

     package Duck;
     use Mojo::Base::Tiny -base;